 Kershaw County Christmas Parade

-Note: Instead of the traditional Christmas parade, this will be a reverse parade.
+Note: Instead of the traditional Christmas parade, in 2020 this will be a reverse parade.
 See additional details below.

 Saturday, December 12, 2020, 10:00 a.m.